nymtech/nym/documentation/operators/src/troubleshooting/vps-isp.md

 1. If you have the following folder `/etc/netplan` which has got a YAML file - you are likely to have Netplan.
 2. If you have the following folder `/etc/network` and it is not empty - you are likely to have ifup/down.

-Most contemporary Ubuntu/Debian distributions come with Netplan, however it is possibly that your hosting provider is using a custom version of ISO.
+Most contemporary Ubuntu/Debian distributions come with Netplan, however it is possible that your hosting provider is using a custom version of ISO.
 For example, Debian 12 (latest version as of June 2024) may come with ifup/down.

 Nym operator community members have tested a VPS with Netplan and where in some cases `nym-node --mode exit-gateway` was not routing IP packets properly even after running `network_tunnel_manager.sh` script.
 We are working on a guide to setup Netplan configuration manually for such cases.